perks/polling-station/README.md

 ##Description

-A standalone library for creating the scaffolding for interactive polls and questionnaires.
+A standalone library that creates scaffolding for interactive polls and questionnaires.
 Has support for saving and fetching from HTML5 localstorage as well as remote API endpoints

 Written in 100% plain-jane vanilla JavaScript